safwali11/iSpy/README.md

 over-fitting or under-fitting of the neural network's learning capabilities.
-To overcome such problems for the neural network, the training dataset was increased by including new images from different footage and applying augmentation, horizontal and vertical flip, a zoom range from 0.8 to 1.2, and a rotation range from -40 degrees to 40 degrees.
+To overcome such problems for the neural network, the training dataset was increased by including new images from different footage and applying augmentation, horizontal and vertical flip, a zoom range, and a rotation.
 These parameters affect the training model in accuracy, speed, and fitting of the model from training.
-The specific values and characteristics of the model are shown in Table 1.
-This increase in training dataset size from new images and augmentation increases the generalization of the machine to recognize features from new data.
-The results from providing the machine with a validation set provided information on the network’s performance.
+The dataset was made up of 3224 training dataset images and 100 testing dataset images.
 A validation set was generated by withholding 5% of images from the training dataset and using them to evaluate the model.

 ---